justicephysics/humanos2.0/light-driven-switching.md

 | **Level 2 — Computation @ 3°C (Deep Ocean)** | Earth’s own 2.7 K analogue as a free heat sink. | Stage 1 of our Roadmap.
 An intermediate step, already blueprinted. |
 | **Level 3 — Computation @ 2.7 K (Space)** | Light‑driven, photonic, superconducting.
 Zero operating cost. | Stage 3 of our Roadmap — the Space State. |

 The light‑driven switching device is a laboratory‑scale glimpse of Level 3.
-The Virtual Nalanda provides the full civilisational architecture.
+The Justice Physics Nalanda provides the full civilisational architecture.

 ---